Tree pyramidal adaptive importance sampling: Evaluation

 Besides ESS, we evaluate the approximation quality of the adapted proposal distributions obtained by AIS methods with a probability distribution similarity metric like the Jensen Shannon Divergence (a symmetric version of the more popular Kullback–Leibler divergence) shown in Eq.~\ref{eq:cont_JS}.

-Unfortunately, JSD requires the computation of integrals of intractable densities.
+Unfortunately, both similarity metrics require the computation of integrals of intractable densities.
 Because the parameter space we are considering is bounded, we could approximate them with enough precision by considering a small value of $dx$.
 However, it becomes rapidly intractable when the number of dimensions increases.
-To address this issue, we use a Monte Carlo estimate to the metrics by drawing $N$ uniformly distributed samples from P and Q and compute their empirical JSD metric, See Eq.\ref{eq:MC_KL}.
+To address this issue, we use a Monte Carlo estimate to the metrics by drawing $N$ uniformly distributed samples from P and Q and compute their empirical distance metrics, See Eq.\ref{eq:MC_KL}.

+An example evaluation with N=25 is depicted in Figure~\ref{fig:sampling_evaluation}.
+The evaluation proceeds as follows: \todo{OT: Can we make a case for acceleration based on this?
+Not on the paper, this is a comment to keep in mind.}

+\begin{enumerate}[(i)] \item Select a known PDF $\pi$ as the ground truth distribution. \item Use the evaluated sampling method $M$ to draw $N$ samples. \item If the IS method used is adaptive, the proposal distribution $\mathcal{Q}$ after drawing $N$ samples is used.
+If the evaluated method only generates samples and does not adapt the proposal, the drawn samples are used to compute a KDE approximate PDF $\mathcal{Q}^*$. \item Compute evaluation metrics: ESS($M$), elapsed time and $JSD(\pi||\mathcal{Q})$. \end{enumerate}

-The MCMC based baseline methods do not have a proposal distribution that is being adapted to approximate the target distribution, in order to evaluate how close the samples generated are to the target distribution, we use a Kernel Density Estimate (KDE) of the density using the generated samples.
+The MCMC based baseline methods do not have a proposal distribution that is being adapted to approximate the target distribution, in order to evaluate how close the samples generated are to the target distribution, we use a Kernel Density Estimate (KDE) using the generated samples.

 Some sampling methods are based on accept/reject \cite{Hastings70, Skilling2006} or have complex sampling mechanisms \cite{Feroz2014} that can yield good ESS with an increased computational cost, hence we include runtime to the evaluation metrics.
 This is of special interest in cases where the likelihood function computational cost is negligible and the sampling strategy becomes the computational bottleneck.
-An example evaluation with N=25 is depicted in Figure~\ref{fig:sampling_evaluation}.
-The evaluation proceeds as follows:

-\begin{enumerate}[(i)] \item Select a known PDF $\pi$ as the ground truth distribution. \item Use the evaluated sampling method $M$ to draw $N$ samples. \item If the IS method used is adaptive, the proposal distribution $\mathcal{Q}$ after drawing $N$ samples is used.
-If the evaluated method only generates samples and does not adapt the proposal, the drawn samples are used to compute a KDE approximate PDF $\mathcal{Q}^*$. \item Compute evaluation metrics: ESS($M$), elapsed time, $JSD(\pi||\mathcal{Q})$ and $D_B(\pi,\mathcal{Q})$. \end{enumerate}